-- Sleeve more risk of worsening or new reflux and Barrett's and need to do Bypass or other surgery - Sleeve with risk of stomach stretching - Bypass with risk of stretching of stomach-intestine connection - Bypass more risk of internal hernia with intestine blockage, which requires emergency surgery than SADI.
-No risk for Sleeve. - Bypass the only one with risk of stomach ulcer, pain and rupture at the stomach to intestine connection - Bypass more risk of inexplicable pain in the abdomen - SADI and Bypass more risk of low protein, anemia or nutrients (can be fixed with another surgery) - Bowel movement: SADI more loose and frequent 1-3 per day, more diarrhea (may need surgery to correct) - Bowel movements: Bypass and Sleeve more constipation - Need to follow up in the office with labs diligently: SADI and Bypass more than Sleeve
+- Sleeve: more risk of worsening or new reflux and Barrett's esophagus, possibility of another surgery (Bypass, SADI or DS) - Sleeve: more risk of stomach stretching - Bypass: more risk of stretching in stomach-intestine connection - Bypass: more risk of internal hernia with intestine blockage, which requires emergency surgery.
+Mild risk in DS and SADI, no risk in the Sleeve. - Bypass: more risk of stomach ulcer, pain and rupture at the stomach to intestine connection.
+No risk with the other surgeries - Bypass: more risk of inexplicable pain in the abdomen - DS: more risk of low protein and nutrients, anemia but can be fixed with another surgery.
+Mild risk in SADI and Bypass - DS: more risk of frequent loose bowel movements and diarrhea, another surgery could fix this.
+Mild risk in the SADI. - Bypass and Sleeve: more constipation - DS, SADI and Bypass: need to follow up in the office with labs diligently